Juan Carlos Osorio: América de Cali

 On 16 June 2021, Osorio was announced as the new manager of América de Cali.
 On 31 March 2022, he left his post at the club by mutual consent due to poor results and disagreements on sports project with the board of directors.

 Zamalek

 On 13 April 2023, Egyptian club Zamalek announced the appointment of Osorio as head coach.
 Later that year, on 5 November, he was sacked from his position after two consecutive losses in the first six matches of the 2023–24 season.

 Athletico Paranaense

 On 3 January 2024, Osorio was announced as head coach of Athletico Paranaense, returning to Brazil after nearly nine years.
 Two months later, on 3 March, the club parted ways with Osorio.

 Tijuana

 On 24 May 2024, Mexican club Tijuana announced Osorio as their new head coach.
 On 30 July, Osorio received a four-game ban for violent conduct after he confronted a linesman during a Leagues Cup match.
 On 11 March 2025, he was dismissed from his position.

+Remo

+On 17 December 2025, Osorio returned to Brazil and its top tier, after being named head coach of Remo.
+The following 1 March, he was dismissed after a loss to rivals Paysandu in the first leg of the 2026 Campeonato Paraense finals.